Welcome to the Waynesville School of Practical Nursing

 - Demonstrate professional growth by acquiring knowledge and skills through continuing education.

-- Utilize the nursing process giving sage, prudent nursing care to client/client systems.
+- Utilize the nursing process by giving sage, prudent nursing care to client/client systems.

 - Demonstrate competency in the performance of clinical nursing skills and critical thinking in the process of coordination of care.